0dayInc/container.aflplusplus.template/README.md

     -r <src dir name>      # REQUIRED
                            # Name of the source code folder
                            # residing in ./TARGET_SRC to build

+    -P                     # OPTIONAL / main MODE ONLY
+                           # Preload target specific, colon delimited
+                           # list of .so files to append to AFL_PRELOAD

     -c                     # OPTIONAL / main MODE ONLY
                            # Nuke contents of TARGET prefix